d-bl/GroundForge-help/docs/transform/index.md

 For some more background and to help recognize patterns, this page shows how patterns are transformed.

-![](gms-3086.png?align=left) In [literature](/MAE-gf/docs/literature), you may find patterns like 3086 of “Gründe mit System” by Uta Ulrich, similar to F4 (though no corner pins are used) in the gallery created from the sampler of mrs Whiting.
-Please click the wand for the thread diagram of [F4].
+![](gms-3086.png?align=left) In [literature](/MAE-gf/docs/literature), you may find patterns like 3086 of “Gründe mit System” by Uta Ulrich, similar to [F4](https://www.theedkins.co.uk/jo/lace/whiting/page180.htm) (though no corner pins are used) in the gallery created from the sampler of mrs Whiting.
 See also the  [MAE-gf](/MAE-gf/docs/bias#bias-ground-crossed-rose-style) gallery.
 <p style="clear: both"></p>

-[F4]: /GroundForge/stitches?whiting=F4_P180&patchWidth=9&patchHeight=9&d1=ctc&c1=ctc&b1=ctc&a1=ctc&d2=ctc&c2=ctcllctc&a2=ctcrrctc&tile=1483,8-48&footsideStitch=ctctt&tileStitch=ctc&headsideStitch=ctctt&shiftColsSW=-2&shiftRowsSW=2&shiftColsSE=2&shiftRowsSE=2

 ![](plaits.png?align=left) GroundForge does not know how to draw pins, so stitch-pin-stitch becomes a kind of short plait.
 Hence, the first transformation step is drawing straight lines from pin to pin.